Maniyajeswani/Data-Science/README.md

 -	Now as the repository is cloned, navigate into project directory by the following command: cd repository name.
 ### 4.Install the required modules and libraries
 -	Now when you are navigated to project directory, run the following commands in order to install the required modules and libraries:
-*	pip install streamlit
+1.pip install streamlit
-*	pip install requests
+2.pip install requests
-*	pip install bs4
+3.pip install bs4
-*	pip install pandas
+4.pip install pandas
 ### 5.Run the streamlit application:
 -	Start the streamlit application by running: streamlit run filename.py.